David Johnson (Canadian runner)

 David Moffat Johnson (April 30, 1902 – January 3, 1973) was a Canadian athlete and diplomat.

 Early life

 David Johnson was born in 1902 in Lachine, Quebec.
-He studied at McGill and after graduating with an arts degree in 1923, he became the first McGill athlete to earn a Rhodes scholarship to the University of Oxford in England.
+He studied at McGill and after graduating with an arts degree in 1923, he became the first McGill athlete to earn a Rhodes scholarship to the University of Oxford in England, where he studied at Balliol College, Oxford.

 Sportsman

 Johnson was a star athlete at McGill University in Montreal, where he led the varsity track and field team to four consecutive championships in the 1920s.

 He was also an Olympian, as Canada's top track runner at the Olympic Games of 1924 in Paris.
 He finished fourth in two events, including the 400-metre race that was won by Scotland's Eric Liddell.
 The race was immortalised in the film Chariots of Fire and was recorded in contemporary newsreel: Johnson's maple-leaf emblem standing out clearly on the inside lane.
 In October, 2007, he was posthumously inducted into the McGill Sports Hall of Fame.